47 Meters Down: Plot

-Kate is injured and her blood is attracting more sharks.
-Lisa uses her BCD to lift up the cage, freeing her leg, and she swims to Kate.
-Due to the nature of Kate's wounds, the sisters decide to swim to the surface, using one of the flares to scare off the sharks.
+Lisa uses her BCD to lift up the cage, freeing her leg, and she swims to Kate, who appears to only be wounded.
+Due to the nature of Kate's injuries, the sisters decide to swim to the surface, using one of the flares to scare off the sharks.
 At the 20-meter mark, Taylor reminds them they must wait five minutes to decompress and avoid the bends.
 Kate accidentally drops the second flare and lights the third, discovering that they are surrounded by sharks.

-As the third flare goes out, Taylor yells for them to drop their gear and make a break for the surface, and they swim as fast as they can.
-One of the sharks bites Lisa's leg but she escapes.
-Both women make it to the boat but Lisa is attacked again.
-She sticks her fingers in the shark's eye and it releases her.
-The men pull the sisters onto the boat, saving them, and start patching up their wounds when they see that the shark has bitten off half of Lisa's leg.
+As the third flare goes out, they drop their gear and make a break for the surface.
+A shark bites one of Lisa's legs, but she escapes and both women make it to the boat.
+Lisa is attacked again, and when the men finally manage to pull the sisters onto the boat, they see that she has lost half of her leg.

-It is revealed that Lisa has been hallucinating all this time due to nitrogen narcosis and that she is still at the bottom of the ocean with her leg pinned under the cage, with Kate gone.
-As Coast Guard divers arrive to rescue her and carry her to the surface, Lisa begins coming out of her hallucination, calling out to Kate.
-When Lisa looks around for Kate, she realizes that her sister is not present and begins crying, remembering that Kate was killed by the great white shark.
+It is then revealed that Lisa has been hallucinating due to nitrogen narcosis and that she is still at the bottom of the ocean with her leg pinned under the cage, with Kate gone.
+As Coast Guard divers arrive to rescue her, she begins coming out of her hallucination, calling out for Kate, who she realizes was killed earlier by the great white shark.